-- B. QA checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - The quality withhold benchmark for DY 1 is 100%.
-For more information, refer to the Quality Withhold Technical Notes (DY 1): California-Specific Measures. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - Confirm that the appropriate policies and procedures are submitted align with the MOU(s) with county behavioral health agency(ies). - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will verify that the policies and procedures contain, at a minimum, the roles and responsibilities of the MMP and the county behavioral health agency(ies) regarding assessments, referrals, coordinated care planning, and information sharing. - E. Notes additional clarifications to a reporting section.
+- B. QA checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - Confirm that the appropriate policies and procedures are submitted align with the MOU(s) with county behavioral health agency(ies). - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will verify that the policies and procedures contain, at a minimum, the roles and responsibilities of the MMP and the county behavioral health agency(ies) regarding assessments, referrals, coordinated care planning, and information sharing. - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions. - These policies and procedures should be specific to each MMP/county behavioral health agency(ies) and reflect the appropriate roles and responsibilities of each organization. - F. Data Submission how MMPs will submit data collected to CMS and the state. - Data will be submitted directly to the state via email to: pmmp.monitoring@dhcs.ca.gov